renderpci/dedalo/Readme.md

 ## 9. Compatible browsers

-Dédalo version V6+ is only tested in chromium and webkit browsers (Chrome, Safari, Edge 77+, ...).<br>
+Dédalo version V6+ is only tested in chromium and webkit browsers (Chrome, Safari, Edge 77+, ...).
-Firefox situation: from Dédalo V4.8 onwards, it is fully compatible with Firefox and can be used in production.
-However, we need more feedback from the users; please share your experience!

 Browser	|	Version |	Compatible with Dédalo
 --------- | --------- | ---------